Constraints on the primordial curvature power spectrum at small scales between $3\times 10^{18}$ and $4.5\times 10^{21}~\rm Mpc^{-1}$: Summary

-Based on these recent theoretical research process of BH and the limits on the (initial) mass fraction of light PBHs with masses $10^{4}\lesssim M_{\rm PBH}\lesssim 10^{10}~\rm g$, we have derived new constraints on the primordial curvature perturbation power spectrum on small scales $4.5\times 10^{18}\lesssim k\lesssim 1.8\times 10^{21}~\rm Mpc^{-1}$, which have rarely been studied in previous literature.
-The strongest limits are from the memory-burdened PBHs.
-The future detection of high energy particles, e.g., neutrinos, by the telescopes IceCube-Gen2 and GRAND200k can give stronger constraints~\cite{Chianese:2024rsn,IceCube:2019pna,IceCube-Gen2:2020qha,GRAND:2018iaj}.
+Building on recent advances in black hole physics and updated limits for the (initial) mass fraction of light PBHs in the range $10^{3}\lesssim M_{\rm PBH}\lesssim 2\times 10^{9}~\rm g$, we have derived new constraints on the primordial curvature perturbation power spectrum on small scales $3\times 10^{18}\lesssim k\lesssim 4.5\times 10^{21}~\rm Mpc^{-1}$, which have rarely been studied in previous literature.
+The strongest limits come from the memory-burdened PBHs scenario.
+Note that this work does not derive new PBH abundance limits from raw data.
+Instead, it takes the latest constraints on light PBHs from BBN and from memory‑burdened PBH phenomenology and, for the first time, translates them into upper bounds on $\mathcal{P}_\mathcal{R}$ across the uncharted scale range.
+The resulting limits are substantially stronger and extend to much smaller scales than previous relic‑based constraints.

+It is important to note that our new constraints on $\mathcal{P}_\mathcal{R}$ from memory-burdened PBHs are model-dependent.
+They rely on the assumption that the memory burden sets in exactly at $M = M_{i}/2$ and that subsequent mass loss is negligible.
+Theoretical uncertainties in the value of the exponent $k'$ and the activation threshold could shift the limits.
+Nevertheless, under this well-motivated scenario, the resulting bounds are significantly stronger than previous ones derived from stable relics and LSPs.
+Future high‑energy neutrino detectors such as IceCube‑Gen2 and GRAND200k are expected to provide even tighter constraints in this range~\cite{Chianese:2024rsn,IceCube:2019pna,IceCube-Gen2:2020qha,GRAND:2018iaj}.